-If you are just now beginning to use Scope, please check out our beginners guide to Scope here.
+If you are just starting to use Scope, please check out our beginner's guide to Scope here.

-There a few things that you can do to ensure that you are using Scope to it's fullest.
+There are a few things that you can do to ensure that you are using Scope to its fullest.

 First, it's important to know where to place the keywords you have found.
 You'll want to place keywords in order of importance: title, bullet points, product description, and backend keywords.

 1. Title: The title is the essence of your product and is what will drive people to click through to your listing.
-For the title, you will want to keep conversions in mind.
+For the title, you'll want to keep conversions in mind.
 It's important to use keywords that have the highest ranking.

-3. Product Description: This section can be used to tell your product's story and to ensure that your buyer has all the information they need to make their purchase.
-This section can be detailed, but best to keep it short and sweet.
+3. Product Description: This section can be used to tell your product's story and to ensure that your buyers have all the information they need to make their purchases.
+This section can be detailed, but it is best to keep it short and sweet.

 4. Backend Keywords: Backend search terms should be different from the terms you’ve already used throughout your listing as a subject, description, or title.
 There’s no need to repeat keywords.
-This area is great to use keywords and phrases that are not visually appealing or as high performing.
+This area is great for using keywords and phrases that are not visually appealing or as high performing.